OCHA-DAP/gghdx/README.md

 The package is not currently available on CRAN.
-Since gghdx utilizes the showtext and sysfonts packages to cleanly import and use the Source Sans Pro font, it is recommended to install them as well.
+Since gghdx utilizes the showtext and sysfonts packages to cleanly import and use the Source Sans 3 font, it is recommended to install them as well.
 Simply just install showtext and sysfonts will also be installed.

 ``` r